NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_01_Single-Variable_EDA.md

 * the 10% trimmed mean
 * standard deviation

 2. Plot the distribution of circulation numbers.
 Describe the shape of the distribution.
-Is is symmetric? left-skewed? right-skewed?
+Is it symmetric? left-skewed? right-skewed?
 How many modes does it have?

 3. Would you consider any branches to be outliers?